tsepanx/database-knowledge/linux/guide.md

 > sudo pacman -R package_name
 > ~~~

-## AUR
+- ### AUR
     The Arch User Repository (AUR) is a **community-driven** repository for Arch users.

     In the AUR, users are able to **contribute** their own package builds.
     The AUR community has the ability to vote for packages in the AUR.
     If a package becomes popular enough — it may be entered into the community repository, and accessible directly by **pacman**.

-## Yay
+## yay
 *Yet Another Yogurt* - An **AUR** Helper Written in Go

 Well, exactly it inteds to be **pacman replacement**, and does it well.